za98/CS301_Project_AI/README.md

 *Group 3 split up, but this portion of the project fairly belongs to all 3 members since we all worked on it evenly.*

 *Thus, the proposal and kaggle competition will remain the same.*

 *However, since the former third member may end up keeping the original company name, we will change ours to avoid overlap.*

 # Company name: Golden Word

 “The human language is rich with opportunity for business growth!
 Let us help you turn your words to gold.”
-# Project Report

-Utilizing JAX to Analyze the Human Language

-Proposed By: Matthew Barrera, Ziad Abou-Ghali

 ## Kaggle Competition: